 Prevent unnecessary damage by not using steam or an ultrasonic cleaner when cleaning yours.

-Look at a black diamond and you’ll think of drama and exclusivity.
+Look at a black diamond Singapore and you’ll think of drama and exclusivity.
 Is that what your relationship with your partner is like?

 Then a black stone engagement ring is just what you need!